SamarthSaketh/30DaysOfDevFusion/Day_6_Dev_Tool_Box/README.md

 # Day 6 - DevToolbox – All-in-One Developer Toolkit

 ## 📝 Description
-**DevToolbox** is a sleek and powerful **developer productivity suite** that bundles multiple essential tools into a single React app.
+**DevToolbox** is a sleek and very powerful **developer productivity suite** that bundles multiple essential tools into a single React app.
 Whether you're working with JSON, decoding JWTs, generating UUIDs, testing regex patterns, or converting text — DevToolbox has you covered.

 ---